TheMrityunjayPathak/Netflix-Data-Analysis/README.md

   - Types of column present in the dataset (numerical, categorical, text).

-  - Detailed Info about the dataset using df.info() method.
+  - Detailed info about the dataset using df.info() method.

 **Handling Null values in the Dataset**